Updated on July 25, 2022 by Sarina

 White clothes can make you look fresh, but it is a struggle to keep the white cloth itself looking fresh.
-Following at least some of the tips below can give you a lead in maintaining your white wardrobe looking bright as new.
+If you follow at least some of the tips given below, you can get a lead in maintaining your white wardrobe looking bright as new.

 - 1. Do not wear it